SimonJinaphant/Interweave/README.md

 ```
 See: [sums_of_two.py](python/sums_of_two.py)

-- If the array(s) are unsorted we use a Set to remember the last number to find: every iteration we check if the current number is one of numbers we needed previously, otherwise we calculate what number we'll need to make the current numbers sum to the target.
+- If the array(s) are unsorted we use a Set to remember the last number to find: every iteration in the most nested loop we check if the current number is one of numbers we needed previously, otherwise we calculate what number we'll need to make the current numbers sum to the target.

 ```python
 for i in xrange(0, len(numbers)-2):